Child labour in Bangladesh

-Child labour in Bangladesh is common, with 4.7 million children aged 5 to 14 in the work force.
+Child labour in Bangladesh is significant, with 4.7 million children aged 5 to 14 in the work force in 2002-03.
 Out of the child labourers engaged in the work force, 83% are employed in rural areas and 17% are employed in urban areas.
 Child labour can be found in agriculture, poultry breeding, fish processing, the garment sector and the leather industry, as well as in shoe production.
 Children are involved in jute processing, the production of candles, soap and furniture.
 They work in the salt industry, the production of asbestos, bitumen, tiles and ship breaking.